 Left unacknowledged is their own defining character trait: Cowardice.

 You haven’t and won’t hear anything about that fear and cowardice from those who condemn Pamela Geller’s decision to exercise her right to free speech.
 These preening priests of religious correctness never mention their closeted terror that they themselves could be the next bloody, bullet-riddled or decapitated bodies on the floor of their newsroom cathedrals.

 Remember, it’s the high moral commandment that they preach: offending religion is wrong.
 The offense is to be condemned, as they have been fast to do with Geller’s “Draw Mohammed” contest.

 Except, these same high-moralists do not condemn the outspoken crude religious-offense mongers Trey Parker and Matt Stone.
-In fact, they do the exact opposite; they bestow upon them praise, adulation and awards for their magnum opus of satirical criticism of a religion.
+In fact, they do the exact opposite; they bestow upon them praise, adulation, and awards for their magnum opus of satirical criticism of religion.

 Have you heard one of the same moralists who have condemned Pamela Geller for her attacks on Islam call out Parker and Stone for their stage musical, which is a grand insult to the Church of the Latter Day Saints?
 Have you heard one of them demand that Parker and Stone shut down this million-dollar hit musical?
 Have you heard one of them make the case that Americans should boycott the musical and extend the boycott to the equally religiously offensive South Park?
 Have they been threatened with death if they do not comply?